XMU-Kuangnan-Fang-Team/GENetLib/README.md

 ytype|character, "Survival", "Binary" or "Continuous" type of the output y.
 If not specified, the default is continuous. seed|numeric, random seeds each time when data is generated.
 ##### Value
-The function "sim_data_scaler" outputs a dictionary including response variable y, scalar variable z and sequence (genotypes) data X.
+The function "sim_data_scalar" outputs a dictionary including response variable y, scalar variable z and sequence (genotypes) data X.
 - x: a matrix representing the sequence data, with the number of rows equal to the number of samples.
 - y: an array representing the response variables.
 - z: a matrix representing the scalar covariates, with the number of rows equal to the number of samples.